-What I did, is I scoured the internet, the library, and self-disciplined minds to figure out exactly what makes a morning person.
+I’m determined to figure out exactly what makes a morning person.
 You don’t have to like mornings or aim to call yourself a morning person.
 The goal is to bring self awareness into your life and use the morning routine to win your day and bring more joy and fulfillment into your life.

 A lot of what I discovered was more advice based discussion: go to bed early, wake up to music, open the blinds, splash water on your face, drink a gallon of water, have breakfast, write a to-do-list, blah blah blah.

 What does work is to start with the basics and let your deeper “why” guide you.

 Knowing what actions need to be done to get the morning going doesn’t make you a morning person.
 You must realize that you have a unique purpose in this world and how you boot yourself up for the day ahead is critical to fulfilling that purpose.

 Being a morning person means to live fully and wholeheartedly in the morning so you can carry that overflowing bucket of awesomeness with you throughout your day.

 It’s about habit.
 It’s about purpose.
 It’s the “why” in what you do everyday.
 If you don’t have a why, you don’t have motivation, and thus, you do not enforce your habits.
 It is not an easy transformation from night owl to early bird.

 In fact, I used to think that early birds were just made to be that way.
 And I certainly was made to be a night owl.

 However, after a short while, when I realized the unlimited potential of the wee hours of the morning and how impactful they can be to not only your day, but to your life- I was convinced.
 It’s time to experience this magic in full force.